1925–26 Port Vale F.C. season: Second Division

-During the mid-season Vale suffered indifferent form, winning at home but losing away.
+During the mid-season, Vale suffered indifferent form, winning at home but losing away.
+This was typified in November, when a 4–0 defeat at Preston North End was sandwiched between high-scoring wins over high-flying The Wednesday and Middlesbrough.
 The cold weather was blamed for the low crowds, and the selling of players was considered.
-Kirkham's form also suffered, as Vale found difficulty in finding the net.
-In January the club celebrated its Golden jubilee, this established 1876 as their founding date despite some doubts over the exact year of the club's founding.
+Kirkham's form also suffered, as Vale found difficulty finding the net.
+In January, the club celebrated its Golden jubilee, This established 1876 as their founding date despite some doubts over the exact year of the club's founding.
 On the pitch, the club went down 4–0 at Darlington.
 This defeat was followed by a sequence of seven wins in eight games, including a 5–0 win over Blackpool thanks to four goals from Alfred Strange.
 The team also picked up two rare away wins, including a 2–0 victory at eventual champions The Wednesday.
-However in March, young right-back Tom Cooper was sold to eventual promotion-winners Derby County for £2,500.
+However, in March, young right-back Tom Cooper was sold to eventual promotion-winners Derby County for £2,500.
 Cooper would later play for Liverpool and England.

-In fourth position, four points from the promotion zone, on a tremendous run of form, hopes were high for the club's first ever promotion to the top-flight.
+In fourth position, four points from the promotion zone, on a tremendous run of form, hopes were high for the club's first-ever promotion to the top flight.
 This hope was crushed with two points from their final seven games, their 1–0 defeat at home Fulham would have significant consequences for neighbours Stoke, who would have avoided relegation if the Vale had recorded a draw.

-All positive thoughts were totally extinguished on 16 April 1926, when the Port Vale directors announced that they had agreed in principle to an amalgamation with Stoke City.
+All positive thoughts were extinguished on 16 April 1926, when the Port Vale directors announced that they had agreed in principle to an amalgamation with Stoke City.
 Chairman Walker stated that low attendances and high wages meant Port Vale had probably reached their zenith, and a merger with City would allow one Stoke-on-Trent club to perform better than Port Vale ever could.
-Vale fans did not share his view, and organized themselves in Hanley and Burslem to deliver a message that they would not support the proposed new club.
-On 19 May the Stoke directors backed out of the discussions, leaving the Vale directors and chairman to resign in failure.
+Vale fans did not share his view and organised themselves in Hanley and Burslem to deliver a message that they would not support the proposed new club.
+On 19 May, the Stoke directors backed out of the discussions, leaving the Vale directors and chairman to resign in failure.

 Finances

-New chairman Frank Huntbach took over in May 1926 at a time of relative financial stability.
-He discovered a £1,950 profit had been made on the season, though may have been concerned that gate receipts had fallen £1,302 despite a campaign that took the club close to promotion.
+New chairman Frank Huntbach took over in May 1926 during relative financial stability.
+He discovered a £1,950 profit had been made on the season, though he may have been concerned that gate receipts had fallen by £1,302 despite a campaign that took the club close to promotion.

-Cup competitions
+FA Cup

 In the FA Cup, Vale were handed a home tie in the third round against First Division Manchester United.
-A hard-fought contest, Vale lost 3–2 in front of a disappointing crowd of 14,841, raising £1,150 in gate receipts.
-United would go on to the semi-finals, where they would lose 3–0 to derby rivals, and eventual runners-up, Manchester City.
+In a hard-fought contest, Vale lost 3–2 in front of a disappointing crowd of 14,841, raising £1,150 in gate receipts.